React JS 100 MCQ

 Question 94: How can you mock API calls in unit tests for React components?

-B. By using Jest or other testing libraries to simulate API responses
+Correct Answer: B. Mocking API calls in unit tests is typically done using Jest or other testing libraries to simulate API responses.

 Question 95: What is the primary advantage of using Jest for testing React applications?

-B. Jest has built-in support for mocking, snapshot testing, and easy configuration for React apps
+Correct Answer: B. Jest provides built-in support for mocking, snapshot testing, and easy configuration for React applications, making it a popular choice for testing React components.

 Question 96: What is CSS-in-JS in React?

-B. A method for writing styles within JavaScript files using libraries like styled-components or Emotion
+Correct Answer: B. CSS-in-JS refers to writing styles directly in JavaScript files using libraries like styled-components or Emotion.

 Question 97: Which of the following is a benefit of using CSS-in-JS in React?

-B. It allows for scoped styles within components
+Correct Answer: B. CSS-in-JS allows for scoped styles within components, which helps avoid class name collisions.

 Question 98: What is the difference between inline styles and external stylesheets in React?

-A. Inline styles are written directly in the component’s JSX, while external stylesheets are stored separately and linked to the component
+Correct Answer: A. Inline styles are written directly within the component’s JSX, while external stylesheets are stored in separate files and linked to the component.

 Question 99: What are CSS modules in React?